etiennestuder/gradle-jooq-plugin/README.md

 ## Typical Pitfalls

-- Bear in mind that the DSL resemblance with the Groovy language is just apparent.
-Complex types that include sequences like [ForcedTypes](https://www.jooq.org/xsd/jooq-codegen-3.9.0.xsd) must be defined in the DSL nesting style:
+- Resemblance of the jOOQ configuration DSL with the Groovy language is coincidental.
+Complex types that include sequences like [ForcedTypes](https://www.jooq.org/xsd/jooq-codegen-3.9.0.xsd) must be defined in the DSL's nesting style:

 ```groovy
 forcedTypes {